Are you discontented?

 He was the best candidate for the job he had applied for the last month, and you’re sure he’ll get the job.

-While you’re busy reading the morning newspaper, your son comes and sits beside you.
-He informs you with tears that a guy with high-level connections has landed the job.
+One day, you’re busy reading the morning newspaper when your son enters the room and sits beside you.
+And with tears in his eyes, he informs you that a guy with “high-level connections” has landed the job.

 Seeing them working hard, you slip into the past.
 Some of the boys are sitting in front of you to catch a breath.
 Your eyes get glued to the ceiling, and words automatically start flowing from your mouth.

-“There was a time when I used to be the most promising wrestler in my club.
-I was sure that I’d get select for the Olympics team because I was working as hard as I could.
-Despite my talent and hard work, I didn’t even get a chance.
-The guy with ‘family connections’ with the chairman of the selection committee got selected, and I couldn’t do a thing.
-I was heart-broken, and after that, I decided to quit.
+“There was a time when I used to be the most promising wrestler in the club.
+I was sure that I’d get selected for the Olympics team because I worked as hard as possible.
+But, despite my talent and hard work, I didn’t even get a chance.
+The guy with ‘family connections’ with the selection committee chairman got selected, and I couldn’t do anything.
+I was heartbroken, and after that, I decided to quit.
 Then I had to open this gym to earn a livelihood.”

-You wanted to oppose the idiotic ideas that guy was proposing for next month’s sales strategy but couldn’t because that guy was your boss.
+You wanted to oppose the idiotic ideas that the guy was proposing for next month’s sales strategy.
+But you couldn’t because that guy was your boss.

-You wanted to slap that son of a bitch who tried to humiliate you in front of your children, but you didn’t – that guy was a notorious goon.
+You wanted to slap that son of a gun who tried to humiliate you in front of your children, but you didn’t.
+That guy was a notorious goon.

-Discontent alone is not enough.
-You need to figure out what you’re going to accomplish with it.
+Discontent alone is not enough because you must know what you’re going to do with it.

-Decide what kind of life you want to create for yourself and then set your priorities.
+You need to decide what kind of life you want to create for yourself and then work on creating it.